kamranahmedse/developer-roadmap/src/data/roadmaps/javascript/content/101-javascript-variables/103-scopes/101-function.md

 # Function Scope

 When a variable is declared inside a function, it is only accessible within that function and cannot be used outside that function.
+This scope applies to variables declared using the let, const, and var keywords.

 Visit the following resources to learn more: